ChameleonFramework/Chameleon/README.md

 ### Project Structure
  * **Core** - Most of Chameleon's non-platform-specific code belongs here.
+ * **Features** - Features that are not deemed to be a core part of Chameleon.
+   * *Configuration* - YAML and JSON configuration file loaders.
  * **Platforms** - Any platform-specific code belongs inside here.
    * *BungeeCord* - Any code that interacts with BungeeCord belongs here.
-   * *Minestom* - Any code that interacts with Minestom belongs here.
-   * *Spigot* - Any code that interacts with Bukkit or Spigot belongs here.
-   * *Velocity* - Any code that interacts with Velocity belongs here.

 ### Contributing